lightly-ai/lightly/docs/source/docker/configuration/configuration.rst

     # report
     n_example_images: 6             # the number of retained/removed image pairs to show in the report
-    memory_requirement_in_GB: 2     # maximum size of the distance matrix required for statistics in GB
+    memory_requirement_in_GB: 2     # maximum size of the distance matrix allowed for statistics in GB

 Additionally, you can pass all arguments which can be passed to the lightly CLI tool with the `lightly` prefix.
 For example,